fritzy/Dulcimer/README.md

 Children are model instances that you can attach to a model instance.
 They're great for revision logs, comments, etc.

-* ModelFactory: This can be any VeryLevelModel factory, including the same one as the parent.
+* ModelFactory: This can be any Dulcimer Model factory, including the same one as the parent.
 * value: initial value, used just like [create](#create)

 Example: